pwilver12/GulpConfigFiles/README.md

 # GulpConfigFiles
-A utility repo for initializing a new git repository equipped with Gulp, built in and compatible with ES6 (thanks to [Mark Goodyear's helpful writeup](https://markgoodyear.com/2015/06/using-es6-with-gulp/))!
+A utility repo for initializing a new git repository equipped with Gulp, built in and compatible with ES6 (thanks to some Babel trickery)!

 ### 1. Create a home for this repository
 At your user root directory `~/` make sure you have a `/github` directory.